dch/glazier/README.md

 Note: the above PATH and LIB hacks are a workaround for having both VS2012 + SDK7.1 installed side by side.
 It seems that having both of these installed breaks compilation of js-185.
-If you're building with the SDK 7.1 alone this is not required.
+If you're building with the SDK 7.1 alone this is not required, but it's recommended to follow the steps above anyway for safety.

 ## Building CouchDB itself

-start `SDK prompt`, shell (4) for R14B04.
+start `SDK prompt`, then shell.cmd, option (4) for R14B04.

     cd /relax && git clone http://git-wip-us.apache.org/repos/asf/couchdb.git
     cd /relax/couchdb